snotskie/ttrpg/site/src/world.md

     #### History

+    As a ptero, you are much like a pterodactyl, only smaller, and capable of speech with other sentient species.
+Your impressive wingspan offers you a robust flying ability.

     #### What You Know

+    As a ptero, you would have grown up hearing:

+    - The ptero and tusks believe themselves to be the first species to gain sentience in this land
-    - The ptero central keep is in the middle of a desert, protected by the magic of the Red Dragon
+    - The ptero capital is in the middle of a desert, protected by the magic of the Red Dragon
     - Long ago, ptero leaders made a deal with the Red Dragon
     - The ptero once enjoyed rule over the whole land